You are also welcome to join SWA on interactive sites:

 90 Lifetime Members & counting

 Alliance for the Chesapeake Bay, Annville Rotary, Chuck & Charlotte Allwein, Lee & Sue Allwein, Michael Allwein, Wayne Anspach, Bob Arnold, Anna Bashore, Dr. Robert Bauer, Bethel Township, Richard & June Blouch, Harvey Bomberger, Pine Grove Borough, Tom Bowman, Steven Boyer, Donald Brown, Alvin H. Buck, Carmeuse, Edward Carney (Formed Metal Products), Dick & Pauline Charles, Bob Checkett, Attorney John Childe, William & Carol Christ, CLEAN, Drs.
-George & Betty Conner, Simon & Patricia Dengel, Carl Donmoyer, Betty Eiceman, Tom Embich, Ruth Embich, Jay Felty, Jack Force, Walt & Barb Haber, Margaret Hatt, Col. (Ret) Raymond Hawthorne, Rugh Henderson, Charles & Jean Henry, Barb Herschkowitz, Mary Hicks, Nan Hoff, Nancy Hoke, Jonestown Borough, Kaylor Architects, Bruce Kurtz, Ann & David Lasky, Mary Jo Laughlin, Lebanon County Bassmasters, Lebanon County Conservation District, Lebanon Valley Conservancy, FW Light Jr., Karen Light, Neil Light, Jo Ellen Litz, Tracy Longenecker, David McSurdy, James & Sandy Meluskey, Ben Miller, Denny Miller, Cherie Mindy, Richard D Moore, John D. Murphy, Heidi Neiswender, Northern Swatara Watershed Association, North Lebanon Township Lions Club, Antoinette Onushco, Lee D. Peiffer, Pine Grove Township, Lynn David Pleet, Robert & Pamela Ponting, Bill Potters, Dave & Patti Ravegum, Victor & Jean Rohrer, William E Schaeffer Jr. MD, Schuylkill County Conservation District, Jerry & Judy Schweingruber, David Sheridan, Thomas Sherk, Thomas Shott, Betty Shultz, Pete Silldorff, Gail Phelps Smith, James R. Smith, General Frank Smoker, South Hanover Township, Robert Spannuth, David & Renee Stachow, Jack Stouffer, Sunset Lions, Ray Swingholm, Irene Van Tassel, Ed & Bonnie Tenney, Marta Trainer, Union Canal Canoe Rentals, Waste Management, Wenger's Feed Mill Inc., John B. Wengert, John E & Marie Wengert, Jeff Werner, Beth White, John Worrilow.
+George & Betty Conner, Simon & Patricia Dengel, Carl Donmoyer, Betty Eiceman, Tom Embich, Ruth Embich, Jay Felty, Jack Force, Walt & Barb Haber, Margaret Hatt, Col. (Ret) Raymond Hawthorne, Rugh Henderson, Charles & Jean Henry, Barb Herschkowitz, Mary Hicks, Nan Hoff, Nancy Hoke, Jonestown Borough, Kaylor Architects, Bruce Kurtz, Ann & David Lasky, Mary Jo Laughlin, Lebanon County Bassmasters, Lebanon County Conservation District, Lebanon Valley Conservancy, FW Light Jr., Karen Light, Neil Light, Jo Ellen Litz, Tracy Longenecker, David McSurdy, James & Sandy Meluskey, Ben Miller, Denny Miller, Cherie Mindy, Richard D Moore, Bob Morris, John D. Murphy, Heidi Neiswender, Northern Swatara Watershed Association, North Lebanon Township Lions Club, Antoinette Onushco, Lee D. Peiffer, Pine Grove Township, Lynn David Pleet, Robert & Pamela Ponting, Bill Potters, Dave & Patti Ravegum, Victor & Jean Rohrer, William E Schaeffer Jr. MD, Schuylkill County Conservation District, Jerry & Judy Schweingruber, David Sheridan, Thomas Sherk, Thomas Shott, Betty Shultz, Pete Silldorff, Gail Phelps Smith, James R. Smith, General Frank Smoker, South Hanover Township, Robert Spannuth, David & Renee Stachow, Jack Stouffer, Sunset Lions, Ray Swingholm, Irene Van Tassel, Ed & Bonnie Tenney, Marta Trainer, Union Canal Canoe Rentals, Waste Management, Wenger's Feed Mill Inc., John B. Wengert, John E & Marie Wengert, Jeff Werner, Beth White, John Worrilow.

 SWA works to preserve our natural resource, the Swatara Watershed.
 If you would like to enroll as a subscriber with full benefits, SWA will use your dues to help preserve our water.
 Or, maybe you would like to give the gift of water to a special friend.
 If so, for individuals, $20 per year or $200 lifetime provides a subscription to "Swatara News."
 Corporate membership is $500 for a lifetime.
 This will also keep you on the canoe trip mailing list.
 Please mail your name, address, phone number, and email address along with your check to 2302 Guilford St., Lebanon PA 17046.
 Adding $3 shipping and handling to either membership will also get you a free Swatara Watershed Mills and Bank Barns book or EELS-Envisioning an Environmental Legacy for the Swatara book.
 The lifetime membership includes an autographed EELS book.
 Finally, “EELS: In Their Own Words”, is a set of DVDs.
 You may have read the EELS book or listened to the eloquent narration of the book by Gordon Weise, but $500 Gold Sponsors (individual or business) of the Swatara Watershed Association will be entitled to all of the above plus a special incentive--"EELS, In Their Own Words"--a DVD collection of over 40 hours of living history (interviews conducted to create the EELS book) on the Swatara Watershed.
 It may be a cherished and valuable asset to your library or a way to teach your children about their heritage.
 Make your check payable to SWA, and mail your membership and gift request to 2302 Guilford St., Lebanon PA 17046.